AjayPeter582/Mini-Javascript-Projects/README.md

 ### Open docs folder and click `index.html` in your browser.

-### Click on a project to view its demo and source code.
+### Click on a project to view its live-demo and source code.

 ## 🔗 Live Demo